stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Note that this implementation assumes that handlers persist for the lifetime of the instance (which seems a safe assumption at this stage).
+Note that this implementation assumes that handlers persist for the lifetime of the instance (which seems a safe assumption).

 ### Message Formatting